How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 sudo apt install apache2

-Next, you must now import a third-party repository to install the latest Modescurity Model for Apache.
+Next, you must import a third-party repository to install the latest Modescurity Model for Apache.
 The version contained in Ubuntu’s default repositories will not work, and you will face errors immediately using the default version.
-This third-party repository is well mentioned on the GitHub and has been providing the binaries for a long time, more information can be found on the official website.
+This third-party repository is well-mentioned on GitHub and has provided the binaries for a long time.

 First, install the following packages on your system: